Bad Skincare: Toxins & Irritants

-Bad Products:
+Bad Skincare Products:

-Contains irritants & damages skin barrier.
+Contains skin irritants & damages skin barrier

-Are toxic to body & health.
+Contains ingredients that are toxic to body & health

-Contains cancer causing ingredients.
+Contains carcinogens- cancer causing ingredients

-You might be thinking, why would anyone willingly use products like this?
+You might be thinking, why would anyone use products like this?
 Unfortunately, the above criteria describes many common skincare and personal care products.

 Harvard Health states that FDA regulations do not guarantee that ingredients in beauty products are harmless.
 According to Dr. Kathryn M. Rexrode, chief of the Division of Women's Health, “products are tested to make sure they don't cause short-term problems, such as skin irritation.
 But they're not tested for long-term safety.